SilverCrocus/NBA-props-Model/README.md

 **Betting Risks**: Sports betting involves substantial risk.
 Past performance doesn't guarantee future results.
 Never bet more than you can afford to lose.

 **Model Limitations**:
-- Model shows 51.4% win rate and +0.28% ROI (barely profitable)
+- Optimal strategy requires discipline (only 230 bets per season)
+- Strategy validated on one season (2024-25) - monitor ongoing performance
-- Performance may vary with odds, markets, and seasons
+- Performance may vary with odds, markets, and future seasons
-- Small edges (3-5 pts) are unprofitable
-- Large edges (7-10 pts) need calibration improvement
+- Requires avoiding 60 star players (tempting but unprofitable)
+- Australian bookmaker odds assumed similar to US odds (not validated)

 **Data Usage**: Ensure compliance with CleaningTheGlass.com terms of service and NBA data policies.